sudeeps-r/MyBank/README.md

-# MyBank This is a Kotlin Base ADR project
+# MyBank is a Kotlin Base ADR project

 Dependency